x684867/nemesis_server/src/nodejs/doc/api/tls.markdown

     Stability: 3 - Stable

-Use `require('tls')` to access this module.
+Use `require('tls')` to access this package.

-The `tls` module uses OpenSSL to provide Transport Layer Security and/or Secure Socket Layer: encrypted stream communication.
+The `tls` package uses OpenSSL to provide Transport Layer Security and/or Secure Socket Layer: encrypted stream communication.

 TLS/SSL is a public/private key infrastructure.
 Each client and each